 Poor Memory Management

-Indeed, poor memory management is one of the most common and serious reasons for crashing the app on mobile devices, especially low-end mobiles, tablets.
+Indeed, poor memory management is one of the most common and serious reasons for crashing the app on mobile devices, especially low-end mobiles and tablets.

 Error And Exception Handling